Corn Chicken Chile Chowder

 2013 – Gluten Free Living

-I served this fabulous chowder with Seven Grain Bread which is a delicious whole wheat breadmaker bread made with vital wheat gluten so that it raises to be very light and fluffy.
+I served this fabulous chowder with Seven Grain Bread.
+It’s a delicious whole wheat breadmaker bread.
+It’s made with vital wheat gluten so it raises well and is light and fluffy.
 (Sorry to my gluten intolerant friends.
-I’ve tried gluten free breads using xanthum gum as suggested, but it binds to the breads and makes them heavy rather than airy and soft-textured).
+I’ve tried gluten free breads using xanthum gum as suggested.
+But it binds to the breads and makes them heavy rather than airy and soft-textured).

 This chowder has an explosion of flavors that melt on your taste buds.